 - Summer in San Diego: Low 62 F – High 77 F

 - Fall in San Diego: Low 61 F – High 77 F

 This concludes our weekend in San Diego Itinerary!
 I hope you had the best 3 days exploring all that San Diego has to offer!
 If you are road tripping through California, also check out the below guides!

 - Free Things to do in Los Angeles

 - One Day in Joshua Tree National Park

 Day 1 in San Diego: Visit Balboa Park and check out Seaport Village.
 Optional: USS Midway or Coronado Island.
 At night option of Gaslamp Quarter, Little Italy, or sunset cruise.

 Day 2 in San Diego: La Jolla (Torrey Pines & Village of La Jolla), Point Loma, and Sunset Cliffs.
 At night option of Gaslamp Quarter, Pacific Beach, Little Italy.

 Day 3 in San Diego: Old Town San Diego State Historic Site.
 Optional: Belmont Park (you can also do this at night), Coronado Island, a day trip to Tijuana, or a harbor cruise.

-Have any questions about this San Diego itinerary or feel like I am missing something?
+Have any questions about this Weekend in San Diego itinerary, or feel like I am missing something?
 Let me know in the comments below!